MUNYCHA/KafkaProject/kafkaProducerApp/README.md

+---

 # ⚙️ Kafka File Log Producer

-This project **monitors local log files** and sends new lines to **Kafka topics** in real time.
+A lightweight Java-based log ingestion service that **monitors local log files** in real time and streams every new line directly into **Kafka topics**.
-Each file is linked to a Kafka topic (for example, `app1.log` → `app1-topic`).
+Each file is mapped to a Kafka topic (e.g., `app1.log` → `app1-topic`), enabling flexible and scalable log forwarding.

 ---

 ## 🧩 How It Works

-1. The app reads **`config.json`** to get:
+1. The application reads **`config.json`**, which defines:

-    - Kafka server address (`bootstrapServers`)
-    - A list of files and their corresponding Kafka topics
-2. It starts a **thread for each file**.
-3. Each thread:
+   * Kafka bootstrap servers
+   * Files to watch
+   * Target Kafka topics for each file

+2. Before starting, the app uses **`KafkaTopicValidator`** to confirm all Kafka topics exist.

+3. A **dedicated thread** is launched for each file.

+4. Each thread continuously:

-    - Watches the file for new lines
+   * Watches the file for newly appended lines
-    - Sends each new line as a Kafka message to the configured topic
+   * Sends each new line to the specified Kafka topic

+5. The program runs indefinitely until manually stopped.

 ---